ioccc-src/winner/1990/tbr/README.md

 What happens if you try using `cd -` to return to previous directory?
 What about `cd` with no args?

+### TNABTAF - they're not a bug they're a feature! :-)

+The authors include a section called [BUGS](#bugs) that, because they were documented, are not considered bugs as such in the context of the contest.

 ## Judges' remarks: